procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

 Sets the navigation mode.
-The following values for `mode`: 0 for the default mode, 1 for fly, and 2 for orbit.
+The following values for `mode` are: 0 for the default mode, 1 for fly, and 2 for orbit.

 #### Parameters